Skip to content

 Fatty Fish, Flaxseed & Chia Seeds

 Fish like salmon, sardines, and mackerel are high in EPA and DHA.
-For individuals who follow vegetarian/plant-based diets, ALA can be found in flaxseed, chia seeds and walnuts; however, the conversion to EPA/DHA is poorer.
+For individuals who follow vegetarian/plant-based diets, Omega-3 can be found in flaxseed, chia seeds and walnuts; however Omega-3 still needs to be convertd to EPA and DHA and your body’s ability to do this with those food sources is poorer.

 Fish Oil vs. Algal Oil Supplements